vinaymahamuni/esw-ocs-eng-ui/README.md

-# esw-ocs-eng-ui
+# ESW-OCS-ENG-UI

-This project is a sample React web application.
+This project is a React web application.

-## Prerequisites Required for Running App
+## Prerequisites Required for Running OCS-UI Application

+1. csw-services are required to be up & running. using sbt shell inside csw `csw-services/run start -k -c`

+2. `AgentService`, along with one or more `Agent's` are required to be up & running. using sbt shell inside esw `esw-services/run start -agent --agent-service`

-The latest version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.
+The latest stable version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.

-## Run the App in Local Environment
+## Run the Application in Local Environment

 Run following commands in the terminal.